HowardHinnant/bbi/README.md

 ### raw

-The bbi integral types alias the corresponding built-in types such as `std::int8_t`.
-This allows one to easily switch between using this library for debugging and testing, and using the built-in types for release code.
+The bbi integral types alias the corresponding standard integral types such as `std::int8_t`.
+This allows one to easily switch between using this library for debugging and testing, and using the standard integral types for release code.

 The following types don\'t exist in this namespace: `i128`, `i256`, `i512`, `i1024`,
 `u128`, `u256`, `u512`, and `u1024`.